 Example 1: Duty Surcharge – sole overseas purchaser

 An overseas individual purchaser proposes to buy a $900,000 apartment in the city.

 Total duty payable is: $71,990

-The duty is payable within 3 months of execution of the contract or transfer to the foreign person.
+The duty is payable by the transferee within 3 months after the liability arises.

 Example 2: Land Tax Surcharge – overseas developer

 An overseas developer owns a development site as at midnight on 31 December 2016 with a taxable value of $18,000,000.
 The usual land tax is payable with an additional land tax surcharge of 0.75%.